 In 2017, Japanese trains were still the fastest of the world.
-If their commercial velocity is 320 km/h, the Japanese SC Maglev reached a speed record of 603km/h.
+If their commercial speed is 320 km/h, the Japanese SC Maglev reached a speed record of 603km/h.

-It is therefore not surprising that taking the train remains one of the favorite transportation mean of Japanese inhabitants.
+It is therefore not surprising that train remains one of the favorite transportation mean for Japan's inhabitants.
 For the foreign visitor, the ideal option is to order a Japan Rail Pass to enjoy the train during a trip in Japan.

 Note that Japan is home to 45 out of the 50 most crowded train stations in the world, including the 23 first of the ranking.
 Here is the top 5: